Meringue-Rouge/Bakin-Template-Event-Maker/README.md

 - Re-editing a placed template event is easy.

 > [!CAUTION]
 > Template Events weren't designed for the average user to build, and thus, bad event and note configurations, or website bugs, can lead to invalid or crash-inducing template events.
-Under any circumstances, DO NOT SAVE A PROJECT WITH A CORRUPTED TEMPLATE EVENT.
-It's probably fine, but just saying in case some horrible corruption can happen.
+Under any circumstances, **DO NOT SAVE A PROJECT WITH A CORRUPTED TEMPLATE EVENT PLACED ON THE MAP**.
+It's probably fine (but I'm warning you, trying to delete said entity can be buggy or maybe even impossible), but just saying in case some horrible corruption can happen.
 Always use version control software for your projects to revert to a previous version in case something goes horribly wrong.
 By using the software, you acknowledge that you won't any contributor working on this tool for damages.

 # Supported Event Types
 ### How to use Keywords